pwolosz/GSFS/README.md

 (instead of tree graph is searched).

 ## Instalation
-Download package from github and unpack
+Download package from github and unpack.
 Install using pip by runing:

 ```